bjg345/visGP/README.md

 This repository contains the code used in the paper titled "Visibility graph-based covariance functions for scalable spatial analysis in non-convex partially Euclidean domains" by Brian Gilbert and Abhirup Datta.

-Data for the Chesapeake Bay data analysis is availabe online courtesy of the Chesapeake Bay Project (see main text for citation) and can be obtained by contacting the first author.
+Data for the Chesapeake Bay data analysis is available online courtesy of the Chesapeake Bay Project (see main text for citation) and can be obtained by contacting the first author.

 ### Notes

 - `functions.R` in the main directory implements the visGP method.
 - Many '.R' files are designed to be run in a batch scripting environment.
 For the simulation studies, this is often to pass in a random seed.
 To reproduce the entire study, the scripts would be run for the seeds 1 through 4500.
 - As of the time of writing, the boraGP package is available at https://github.com/jinbora0720/boraGP.
-We use a minor adjustment to avoid problems when barriers have zero-width, which occurs in the U-shaped domain.
-This minor adjustment is implented at https://github.com/bjg345/boraGP.
+We use a minor adjustment to avoid problems when barriers have zero width, which occurs in the U-shaped domain.
+This minor adjustment is implemented at https://github.com/bjg345/boraGP.

 ### Directories